• Skip to primary navigation

 How do you keep strawberries fresh?

-As soon as you get your strawberries home, place the strawberries in a bowl and rinse with cool water and a splash of vinegar.
+As soon as you get your strawberries home, place them in a bowl and rinse with cool water and a splash of vinegar.
+The vinegar cleans the berries but doesn't leave any taste.

 Drain and place the strawberries in a clean bowl covered with plastic wrap and store them in the fridge for a day or two.